119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Insurance Challenges You May Face

-Insurance companies will handle salvage title vehicles differently than they do clean title vehicles.
+Insurance companies treat salvage title vehicles differently from clean title cars.
 In Ontario, it can often be difficult to find coverage for these vehicles, and if you do, it likely comes with conditions.

 • Coverage Options Are Limited

 Many insurers avoid covering salvage vehicles altogether.
-Even if they do, there is a good chance you will only be able to get liability coverage.
+Even if coverage is available, it’s often limited to liability only.
 This will cover the damages you cause to others, but not any repairs to your vehicle or theft.

 • Higher Premiums